ROGR3/Pobu/Readme.md

 move absolute 100 200 // move the cursor on the 100, 200 coordinates
 ```
 ##### 2.2.4 wait/sleep
-This emmiter initiate an stop.
+This emitter initiate an stop.
 How long the stop will be indicates the parameter in miliseconds!
 ```
 wait 1000
 ```